-Almost exactly a year after first announced the entry-level SURFboard mAX AX6600 Mesh, CommScope today officially made this Wi-Fi 6 system available.
+Almost a year after first announcing the entry-level SURFboard mAX AX6600 Mesh, CommScope today officially made this Wi-Fi 6 system available.
 Is it worth the wait?
 Well, not really.
 The new mesh has nothing new.

 But this supposedly budget-minded mesh is not all bad either.
 In many ways, it’s similar to its older cousin, the mAX Pro that came out in late 2019.

 The bottom line is if you can survive the awkward app-based setup process, don’t mind the poor feature set, and live in a home with sub-Gigabit Internet, this all-new-yet-with-nothing-new ARRIS SURFboard mAX AX6600 mesh system will work out well.

 Keep in mind, though, that it’s comparatively expensive, especially the single unit (model W21), which costs $249.99.
 You’re better off getting the 2-pack for $399.99 (W121).

 Table of Contents